stparham/generic-binary-search/README.md

 ## Comparing two different types
 ---
 You can even make a comparator function that compares two different things (like a string and object).
 Imagine you're trying to find an object that has a particular string as its ```name``` property.
 You can just pass the string in as the value to find because you can do whatever you want in the comparator!
-Any and all arrays will tremble at your uncanny ability to traverse them at O(log(n)) speeds!
+Any and all arrays (well...at least properly sorted arrays) will tremble at your uncanny ability to traverse them at O(log(n)) speeds!
 ```
 var arr = [
   {